 If you're a drone pilot, visit our FLIR ITC page for more information and discounts regarding this program.

-If you're a customer interested in solar panel inspections, send us a message at email@example.com for more information.
+If you're a customer interested in solar panel inspections, send us a message at firstname.lastname@example.org or visit our solar industries page for more information.